-Does this scenario sound familiar?: One doctor prescribes medication for one problem or condition.
+Does this scenario sound familiar?
+One doctor prescribes medication for one problem or condition.
 Then, a second doctor or specialist decides you need a different medication for another problem.
 Before you blink, you find yourself taking more medication than you ever thought possible.
 You wonder if any of them interact with the others, but how are you to know?
 You trust your providers, but what if one prescribes one medication, while another addresses a separate issue, and now the two medications are fighting against each other?

 If you have more questions about how we can help you or your loved one with your medications, please contact us to schedule an appointment with one of our senior primary care specialists.

-Related Blog Article:
+Related News Article:

 Why Is It Important to Take Medications As Prescribed?

 The medications prescribed for you are very important to your treatment and health.
 If you need a prescription refilled, please contact your pharmacy first, 7 to 10 days before you run out of medication.
 We send all prescriptions electronically to your pharmacy per Medicare guidelines.
 Please allow 24 hours for all prescription refill requests to be processed.

 Certain medications are regulated differently than others, and thus have different requirements when being refilled by AgeWell.